poezio/slixmpp/docs/architecture.rst

 scheduler thread is used to emit events after a given period of time.

-Additionally, the main event processing loop may be executed in its own thread if SleekXMPP is being used in the background for another application.
+Additionally, the main event processing loop may be executed in its own thread if Slixmpp is being used in the background for another application.

 Short-lived threads may also be spawned as requested for threaded